 Tips for keeping your bins clean

-Our collection crews were unable to complete recycling collections on Thursday 11th July in the following area:
+Our collection crews were unable to complete garden waste collections on Friday 3rd April 2020 in the following areas:

 Some suggestions for the best ways to look after your bins.

 - have you tried double wrapping your rubbish?

 - have you tried regularly cleaning your bin?

 If a bin does become dirty, we advise that you swill it out with disinfectant or bicarbonate of soda after it has been emptied.
 (This does not apply to the brown garden waste bins.)
 You should rinse containers where appropriate.

 - have you tried wheelie bin liners and/or bin neutralizers?
 You can buy these from most supermarkets.